 The LLMJVM_dump() function declared in LLMJVM.h may be called to print information on alive threads such as their current and maximum stack block usage.
 This function may be called from the application by exposing it in a native function.
-See Debugging section for usage.
+See Dump the States of the Core Engine section for usage.